Here’s How to Avoid the Top 6 Reasons Why Apps Fail

 In order to succeed with the release of your mobile app, it is vital to conduct research so that it can be valuable to consumers and target certain pain points.
 This post focuses on the main reasons why apps fail including a lack of marketing research, ignoring platform compatibility, poor app performance and user experience.
 Don’t let these errors alarm you, we are also going to be guiding you through how to avoid these common mistakes so that it will never happen to you.

 Did you know that 42% of startups fail because of a lack of market need?
-Deciding to develop an app without first doing research about the market and your target audience shows that you assume you know what they want in an app.
+Deciding to develop a mobile app without first doing research about the market and your target audience shows that you assume you know what they want in an app.
 Test your idea and ask other people like family, friends and consumers in your target audience: would they want to use your app?
 Does it solve any problems?
 Is there a market for the type of app you want to develop?
 It’s not about making an app that you want, it’s about catering to audience demands and giving consumers what they are looking for.
 If it doesn’t solve a problem or target a specific market, then the app is useless and redundant.
 There must be a viable need for your app before you develop it.

 You must be able to justify that your audience would love your app, gather data to prove that creating it won’t be a complete waste of time and test your idea with your target audience.
 It is important to do thorough market research and check up on your competitors to find out if your app is unique and solves a specific pain point.
 A good way to do this is by creating a minimum viable product (MVP) and then upgrade it with more functionalities as you receive feedback from the users in your targeted market.
 The app must exceed customer expectations and show that it is superior to your competitors.

 You can read all about MVPs in a previous post here.